15 Best Things To Do in Koh Lanta: The Complete Guide

 How Our Days Unfolded on Koh Lanta

-We visited Koh Lanta in February as part of an island-hopping trip through Southern Thailand.
-After spending time in Koh Phi Phi, we booked a speedboat at one of the travel agency stalls in Tonsai Village and made the 30 – 50 minute crossing.
-As we approached Koh Lanta, the contrast was immediate.
-Gone were the dramatic limestone cliffs.
-Instead, the island stretched wide and flat, with long beaches, mangroves, clusters of villages, and a more spacious feel than the compactness of Koh Phi Phi.
+We visited Koh Lanta as part of an island-hopping trip in southern Thailand.
+After enjoying a few days in Koh Phi Phi, we booked a speedboat at one of the travel stalls in Tonsai village and took the 30-40 minute boat ride.
+As we approached the pier in Koh Lanta, the cramped feel of Phi Phi disappeared and the island stretched out in front us - flat and wide - with long golden beaches and quiet roads perfect for scooter adventures.

-We spent our days visiting the west coast beaches, finding cute little cafes, eating fresh fruit from local markets, exploring the Old Town, riding south into the national park, taking a day trip to Koh Rok and Koh Haa (two of the best islands in Thailand), and ending every evening with a beach-bar sunset.
-Night after night we were treated to horizon-wide displays of fire-orange, soft pastels, and smudges of indigo.
+We spent our days roaming around the beaches along the west coast, hunting for cool little cafes, trying dragon fruit and banana roti from the local markets, riding south into the national park, taking a phenomenal day trip to Koh Rok and Koh Haa (some of the best islands in Thailand), and finishing every evening at a beach bar admiring the sunset.

 Things To Do in Koh Lanta - Exploring by Scooter